 Potatoes are often thought of as a comfort food — richly mashed with butter and sour cream or crisply fried in vegetable oil.
 But when prepared in these ways, they can lead to weight gain, diabetes and heart disease, according to the Harvard School of Public Health.

 In fact, a study published in 2017 in The American Journal of Clinical Nutrition found that people who ate fried potatoes twice a week saw an increased risk of death.
 The study examined potato intake in 4,400 people between the ages of 45 and 79.
 By the end of the eight-year study, 236 people had died.
 Researchers found that those who ate fried potatoes — French fries, hash browns, home fries and more — were more than twice as likely to have died.

 The study did not, however, find any correlation between lower volumes of fried potato consumption or non-fried potato consumption and risk of death.
 This supports the stance of Victoria Jarzabkowski, a nutritionist with the Fitness Institute of Texas at The University of Texas at Austin: potatoes aren’t necessarily bad for you.
 When cooked the right way — without the addition of butter, cheese or cream — they can even be good for you.

 Potato nutrition facts

 Here are the nutrition facts for a potato, according to the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act:

-There are several ways that potatoes may help lower your blood pressure.
-Fiber can help improve insulin functioning, which regulates glucose levels and helps lower blood pressure.
 Potassium, too, can help lower blood pressure through its actions as a vasodilator (blood vessel widener).
 Scientists at the Institute for Food Research have discovered that potatoes contain chemicals called kukoamines, which are associated with lowering blood pressure.

 Brain functioning and nervous system health